tillda/pm.js/README.md

 ## Usage

 1. Ooops, there is no npm install... shit!
-2. Checkout & symlink pm.js to a directory in PATH so it is accessible as an exectuable from anywher
+2. Checkout & symlink pm.js to a directory in PATH so it is accessible as an exectuable from anywhere
 2. Create `pm.json` file and run `pm` in that directory